 This is your MySBfiles.
 You can easily save files to this directory by choosing MySBfiles as the folder option in the Save As dialog box.
 Mac users who log in to the sunyb.edu domain will see an icon to MySBfiles on their desktop.

-To quickly download files to any computer, simply type the URL into any browser:
+To quickly download files to any computer, simply type the following URL into any browser:

 *You can only read and download here.
 To upload, follow the instructions above.